 August Graduates participating as Non-Graduates

-Cornell has one Commencement ceremony, each year in May.
-To accommodate those seniors who are very close to completing graduation requirements, the College confers degrees in May, August, and January.
-If you wish to participate in the May ceremony as an August 2013 or January 2014 graduate, you must meet the following requirements:
+Cornell has one Commencement ceremony each year in May.
+To accommodate those seniors who are very close to completing graduation requirements, the College confers degrees in May, August, and following Term 5.
+If you wish to participate in the May ceremony as an August 2014 or January 2015 graduate, you must meet the following requirements:

 - be within two courses of completing your degree and have earned at least 29 course credits by Commencement,

 - have applied for graduation and received an official audit of your record, and

 - have signed the participation form, available online or from the Registrar's Office.